SNAP Benefits in Maryland: How to Apply and Qualify

 Eligibility Criteria for SNAP in Maryland

-• Residency Requirements: You must live in the state of Maryland to apply for benefits.
+• Residency Requirements: You must live in the state of Maryland to apply for and receive SNAP benefits.

-• Citizenship Status: U.S. citizens and certain qualified non-citizens, such as lawful permanent residents and refugees, may be eligible.
+• Citizenship Status: Benefits are available to U.S. citizens and certain qualified non-citizens, including lawful permanent residents, refugees, and asylees.

-• Work Requirements: Most able-bodied adults must register for work, and those without dependents face specific time limits unless they meet work or training criteria.
+• Work Requirements: Most able-bodied adults must register for work, and those without dependents face specific participation rules to maintain benefits.

-• Special Conditions: The SNAP benefits eligibility for Maryland has different rules for seniors, people with disabilities, and college students that can affect income tests or overall eligibility.
+• Special Conditions: Different rules regarding SNAP benefits eligibility for Maryland apply to seniors, individuals with disabilities, and college students.

 Download Benny app to save on groceries